isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

    :scale: 50
    :align: center

 Please fill out the form following the instructions that are provided.
+You can "hide" the instructions by selecting the blue Instructions button.
 You must enter your GCP ID and enable the isb-cgc service account as an editor in your project to move on to the next step.

 .. image:: project_info.PNG
    :scale: 50